psrdotcom/HackerRank/README.md

 # HackerRank
-HackerRank problem
-The HackerRank problem's solutions can be find here
+The HackerRank problem's solutions can be find here.